hmcts/azure-platform-terraform/modules/shutter_page/README.md

 **Step 2** Under `environments` directory there are yaml files depicting environments that represents zones corresponding to each environment.
 There can be multiple zones in one environment.

-**Step 3** Every application should have a CNAME record created corresponding to the zone e.g. plum cname record as below which is an application deployed to Azure Kubernetes service and points to Azure frontdoor.
+**Step 3** Every application should have a CNAME record created corresponding to the zone e.g. `sandbox.yaml` files contains plum cname record as below which is an application deployed to Azure Kubernetes service and points to Azure frontdoor.

 ```
   - name: "plum"